Hughes Hall, Cambridge

 Hughes Hall is a constituent college of the University of Cambridge in England.
 The majority of students are postgraduate, although nearly one-fifth of the student population comprises individuals aged 21 and above who are studying undergraduate degree courses.
 Hughes Hall was founded in the 19th century as the Cambridge Training College for Women with the purpose of providing a college dedicated to training women graduates for the teaching profession.
 Since then it has enlarged and expanded to support a community of students and researchers, both male and female, working in all the academic areas of the university.
+It is a registered charity.

 The college is housed in a number of 19th- and 20th-century buildings at a main site adjacent to Fenner's, the Cambridge University Cricket Club ground, and between the City Centre and the railway station.

 History

 In 1878 the University of Cambridge established a Teachers' Training Syndicate to develop a training curriculum in education for students of the university intending to become teachers.
 Hughes Hall was established in 1885 as a college for women graduate students taking the Teacher Training curriculum.
 Key amongst its early supporters and founders were Rev. G. F. Browne, fellow of St Catharine's College, Miss Frances Buss, headmistress of the North London Collegiate School, Miss Anne Clough, first principal of Newnham College, and Professor James Ward, fellow of Trinity College.